GillesJ/beautiful-jekyll/aboutme.md

 He takes personal interest in blockchain technologies such as smart contracts and decentralized governance.

 ## Contact
+You can message me by using the email form below:
 <!-- Put this in http://hivelogic.com/enkoder/index.php -->
 <!-- <form method="POST" id="formaction">
   <input name="_replyto" placeholder="Your email" type="email"><br />